 - Wash the nuts under hot water to remove hidden traces of mold.

-Parrots shouldn’t eat salted cashew nuts because too much sodium leads to excessive thirst and high blood pressure (hypertension).
+Parrots shouldn’t eat salted cashew nuts because too much sodium leads to excessive thirst (polydipsia) and high blood pressure (hypertension).

 Chocolate is also harmful because it contains butter and milk.
 After all, birds lack the lactase needed to digest lactose.
 The high fat and sugar content can also lead to obesity.